tdevopsschool/1-DevToolKit/README.md

 source "/home/vagrant/.sdkman/bin/sdkman-init.sh"
 sdk install gradle
 ```
 12. You are done.
 Perfect!
-You may use the VM for all father home works and practices.
+You may use the VM for all futher home works and practices.

 ### Vagrant usage
 Vagrant commands: